juancruzmdq/NLService/README.md

 }

-// User service to create request to resource, and perform call (load) of the remote resource api.request(repoInfo).load { (result) in
+// Use service to create request to resource, and perform call (load) of the remote resource api.request(repoInfo).load { (result) in
     switch result {
     case .Success(let string):